 Records pertaining to maximum design capacity, year-to-year acceptance rate, and amount of waste in place are maintained by the company in accordance with the ROP and NSPS, Subpart WWW.
 This information is also reported to the MDEQ, Office of Waste Management and Radiological Protection on a quarterly basis.
-As of September 2013, the site had less than 2.0 million cubic yards of waste in place which is well below the permitted capacity of 4.2 million cubic yards.
-According to company records from July 2013 to July 2014, 90,684 tons of waste (or approximately 272,000 cubic yards) was received.
-This waste consisted roughly of 77% construction/demolition material and 17% municipal garbage.
-Gas generation rates can be lower with higher amounts of construction/demolition-material received.
+As of September 2015, the site had less than 2.0 million cubic yards of waste in place which is well below the permitted capacity of 4.2 million cubic yards.
+The 2015 MDEQ waste report shows Pitsch accepted 315,387 cubic yards of waste (265,538 yd3 was industrial/demolition/construction waste and 49,849 yd3 was municipal consumer waste.
+Therefore approximately 84% of waste consisted of industrial/construction/demolition material and 16% municipal garbage.
+Gas generation rates can be lower with higher amounts of construction/demolition material received.